 Grits can make your dog obese

-An allergic reaction will be quite obvious to you when feeding grits to your dog for the first time.
-Pay close attention to any changes in your dog’s body language and behavior.
+Grits mainly contain corn, and dogs suffering from a corn allergy are very common.
+An allergic reaction will be quite obvious to you when your dog eats grits for the first time.

 a choking hazard

 Can Dogs Eat Instant Grits?

-As mentioned earlier, grits are empty calories.
+However, there is a catch!
+As mentioned earlier, grits are just empty calories.
 As they’re tasty and easy to digest, your dog can easily slip into overeating.

 Can Dogs Eat Hominy Grits?

 Hominy — or lime-treated corn, is often the main ingredient used in this corn based breakfast.
 Treating the constituent corn with lime doesn’t alter how safe grits are, or the nutrient content.

 Hominy grits, just like several varieties of grit, should be fed to your dog in small servings.
 It’s also a good idea to let dogs eat hominy grits only once in a while to avoid weight gain.